amandal3/CPE-593_FinalProject-RSA/README.md

 - Diffie-Hellman Key Exchange
 - RSA Algorithem

-## Tasks Completed:
+## RSA:
 The implemented algorithem is a textbook algorithem.
 The algorithem can be improved by adding padding.
+Each time the algorithem runs, it generate new two large prime numbers and use them to generate the private and publick key.
+System time was used to seed the random number generator.

 The following is a screenshot for the RSA Algorithem test
 ![alt text](https://raw.githubusercontent.com/amandal3/CPE-593_FinalProject-RSA/main/Research%20Papers/RSA_test.png)